penagos/vgdb/README.md

-# vGDB | Visual Studio Code Debug Adapter
+# vGDB | Visual Studio Code GDB Debug Adapter

 A native typescript implementation of a debug adapter for GDB for use in Visual Studio Code.
 Tested on Linux, Windows support is untested. **This extension is under active development**